cyrusae/cyrusae/README.md

 `keep watching`

-> *Man Allows Himself to Be Peer-Pressured Back Into Coding After Years of Pretending That Being Discouraged From Pursuing It as a Teenager Didn't Hurt - You Won't Believe What Happens Next*

 [**project progress** ~~p~~**logs**](https://github.com/cyrusae/logs)

+> *Man Allows Himself to Be Peer-Pressured Back Into Coding After Years of Pretending That Being Discouraged From Pursuing It as a Teenager Didn't Hurt - You Won't Believe What Happens Next:*

 <!--
 **cyrusae/cyrusae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.